 Account-based prospecting works when it follows three core principles:

-• Account selection: Find accounts that match your ideal customer profile and rank them based on fit, potential deal size, and recent buying signals.
-Quality beats quantity here, so it’s better to target 50-100 accounts instead of 1,000+ leads.
+Account selection: Find accounts that match your ideal customer profile and rank them based on fit, potential deal size, and recent buying signals.
+Target 50-100 accounts with deep research rather than 1,000+ leads with generic outreach.

-To be specific, here's how account-based prospecting might work for a marketing automation SaaS company:
+Here's how account-based prospecting works for a marketing automation SaaS company:

 Your outreach message talks about their expansion plans and shows how marketing automation can help them run campaigns across different regions.
 Follow-up messages go to their Head of Demand Gen and VP of Sales, each with content tailored to their specific role in the expansion.